imdac/mtm6404-trello-clone-final/README.md

-# mtm6404-trello-clone
+# Trello Clone

-This repository contains the starter files for the Trello Clone project.
+## Objective
+Use the Vue Framework to create a [Trello](https://trello.com/) Clone web application that will store its data to Local Storage.